 Since January this year, Yamba Omokoko, a maths teacher at the LEAP Learning Centre in Philippi, Cape Town, has been tutoring a grade 12 schoolboy.
 For all their extra lessons, the pupil has come with a tablet and video-recorded every session.

 It was only on August 8, at edTech Summit South Africa that Omokoko experimented on a tablet for the first time.
+Even though he has a personal blog and Facebook account, as he swiped and tapped away, he realised there was a major difference between his understanding and use of technology and that of his students.

 Mind the Gap